Justice League Elite

-Justice League Elite was a twelve-issue comic book limited series published monthly by DC Comics in 2004 and 2005.
+Justice League Elite is a twelve-issue comic book limited series published monthly by DC Comics in 2004 and 2005.
 The title was created by writer Joe Kelly and penciller Doug Mahnke.
+The limited series is a spin-off from the JLA title.

 The Justice League Elite was formed to attempt black ops that would not be acceptable for the JLA to "sully their hands" with.